 Freshmen accepted to the University of Minnesota are admitted directly to one of eight colleges based on their academic interests and preparation.
 (See a complete list of colleges and majors.)

 Admission to the University of Minnesota is competitive.
 The competitiveness of admission each year is based on the number of applications received, the academic qualifications of the applicants, and the number of spaces available.
-To learn more about the students admitted for fall 2019, see the academic profile of fall 2019 admitted freshman applicants.
+To learn more about the students admitted for fall 2020, see the academic profile of admitted freshman applicants.